 Land surface interactions

 We also perform in-situ measurements of land surface-atmosphere interactions (e.g. of CO2, CH4 and water), including eddy flux towers and flux chambers, and of land surface-water interactions (DOC transport to surface waters).
 Mathematical models are often used as integrating frameworks.
-Much of our research in this area is conducted within the multidisciplinary Centre for Landscape and Climate Research (CLCR) and closely links with the National Centre for Earth Observation (NCEO) and the Leicester Institute for Space and Earth Observation (LISEO).
+Much of our research in this area is conducted within the multidisciplinary Centre for Landscape and Climate Research (CLCR) and contributes to the National Centre for Earth Observation (NCEO).

 A significant and growing area of research in the School concerns human-environment interactions.
 This includes the dynamics and impacts of environmental pollution and the sustainability of ecosystems, particularly within less economically developed regions of the world.
 We are trying to better understand water pollution by nutrients (such as nitrogen and phosphorus) and organic contaminants (such as pesticides, pharmaceuticals and personal care product ingredients).